-best places for solo travel in Asia
+Best places for Solo Travel in Asia

-1. Best solo travel destinations – Singapore
+1. Best Solo Travel Destinations – Singapore

 Some of the best things to do in Singapore include walking on the waterfront promenade while enjoying the skyline, watching the free sound and light show at the futuristic Supertree Grove and the water and light show at the Marina Bay Sands, and exploring the beautiful and large Singapore Botanic Gardens.

-In addition to its numerous free attractions and places to eat cheap street food, Singapore has many things that would appeal to solo travellers.
+In addition to its numerous free attractions and places to eat cheap street food, Singapore has many things that would appeal to solo travelers.
 Singapore is one of the safest countries in the world and crime is very rare – I always felt safe walking around alone even at night.
 Singapore has an efficient metro system making it easy to get around using public transportation while on a budget.
 All of these things make Singapore one of the best places for solo travel in Asia.

 2. Best solo travel destinations – Laos

-Laos is often overlooked by its more popular neighbours, Thailand and Cambodia.
+Laos is often overlooked by its more popular neighbors, Thailand and Cambodia.
 However, skipping over this friendly, land-locked nation would be a mistake.
-As a solo traveller, Laos feels extremely safe and welcoming.
+As a solo traveler, Laos feels extremely safe and welcoming.
 Start your trip in Vientiane.
 This bustling city hosts a 44-meter high golden stupa, Pha That Luang that can’t be missed.
 Wat Si Saket or the temple of a thousand Buddhas will wow you with its ornate architecture and incredible Buddha statues.

 For beautiful architecture, culture and stunning natural scenery, spend time wandering the streets of Luang Prabang.
 The entire town is designated as a UNESCO World Heritage Site.
 Rent a bike and travel to many temples.
 Be sure to take a cooking class with Tamarind to learn how to whip up some delicious Laotian dishes.
-If you love wildlife, visit the Mandalao Elephant Sanctuary to hike and bath with these fantastic creatures (don’t worry, this is an ethical elephant sanctuary, no sticks, no tricks and no rides).
+If you love wildlife, visit the Mandalao Elephant Sanctuary to hike and bath with these fantastic creatures (don’t worry, this is an ethical elephant sanctuary, no sticks, no tricks, and no rides).
 No trip to Luang Prabang is complete with a stop at the Kuang Si Falls.

 If you enjoy a good party, then boogy on over to Vang Vieng where you can float down a lazy river and drink till the break of dawn.
-Overall, I found Laos to be priced well for solo travellers and very safe.
+Overall, I found Laos to be priced well for solo travelers and very safe.
 I met serval fellow flashpackers and backpackers to share rides and have meals with.
 This country offers incredible beauty, culture, and food.
-It’s a worthy destination on any solo traveller’s list for the best places to travel alone in Asia!
+It’s a worthy destination on any solo traveler’s list for the best places to travel alone in Asia!

 – Meg Atteberry, Fox in the Forest